-A W-2 is a form issued to an employee from their employer.
+Form W-2 is a wage and tax statement issued to an employee from their employer.
 This form contains information such as the employee’s gross income, their local, state, and federal tax withholdings, social security withholding, and more.
-As long as an employee is paid at least $600 by an employer throughout the year, they will be issued a W-2 from that employer.
+If an employee is paid at least $600 by an employer throughout the tax year, they will be issued a W-2.

 A Breakdown of Each Box

 Each box on Form W-2 has a different meaning.
 When reviewing their W-2, an employee should first verify that boxes a,e, and f are correct.
 These boxes hold their social security number, name, and address, respectively.

 Box 1 - This box represents total taxable wages, including all tips and other compensation.

 Box 2 - This represents the amount of federal income tax withheld from each paycheck throughout the tax year.
 Employees can make adjustments to this number by changing the exemptions on their Form W-4.

 Box 3 - This box shows all wages subject to social security tax.
 This is before any payroll deductions, meaning this amount could end up being more than the amount in box 1.